-I’m Matt Shafer, a political theorist and currently a member of the School of Social Science of the Institute for Advanced Study.
+I’m Matt Shafer, a political theorist and currently a visiting assistant professor in the Department of Politics and International Relations, Florida International University.
 My work brings together transnational intellectual history and contemporary critical theory to examine how fundamental political ideas are formed and contested over time.

 I’m now writing a book on recent debates about how the word violence should be defined in political theory and deployed in political rhetoric.
 How do we draw the line between violence and nonviolence?
 Where do terms like “structural violence” come from?
 Why does so much contemporary activist and academic debate about violence focus on language as a space of power and harm?
 These are the sorts of questions that my project examines.